Learn of Christ

 The phrase "In the mount of the LORD it shall be seen" (or "provided") becomes a proverb.
 Every generation that hears this story will understand it: On the LORD's mountain, provision appears.
 Moriah becomes the place where God's seeing-His attention, His care, His willingness to provide-becomes tangible.
 It is where a ram appears when a ram is needed.
 It is where, later, a temple is built.
 And it is where, far later still, on a mount within sight of Moriah, another Lamb appears, provided by God Himself for the sins of the world.

 The ram was there before Abraham needed it.
 It was caught, held, waiting.
-When God asks you to release your grip on something, He is not asking you to step into a void.
-He is saying: I have already seen what you need.
-I have already provided it.
+When God asks you to release your grip on something, He has already seen what you need and already provided it.
 Let go of what you are holding, and turn around.
 The answer is already here.

 Genesis 22:15-18The Covenant Renewed